gliviu/autocomplete-robot-framework/README.md

 * More information can be shown by enabling debug mode in package configuration.

 ## Changelog
-*  v1.1.0
+*  v1.0.1
   *  Added Atom commands for data reload and debug info
-  *  Debug config option is now available in GUI
+  *  Debug config option is now available in UI
-  *  bug fixes